kevin-panoptic-dev/neuron-network/README.md

 We will also use [Matplotlib](https://matplotlib.org/) for plotting, and [Pygame](https://www.pygame.org/) for visualization.

+[Pytest](https://docs.pytest.org/en/7.3.x/) is used for testing the code.
+These test are mainly AI-generated, and are not necessary for understanding the neuron network.

 ## Formatting

 For each topic we will have a separate folder, with each folder containing jupyter notebooks and python scripts.